Dhruv-Ranaa/ansys-pd-workshop/README.md

 6. Source and drain formation:
    - Thin layer of SiO2 (called screen oxide) is added to prevent channeling during through lightly doped regions during ion implantation.
    - Ion implnatation is done to make heavily doped source and drain regions
-   - Annealing is done is a high temperature furnace to push doping atoms deeper.
+   - **Annealing** is done is a high temperature furnace to push doping atoms deeper.
 7. Local Interconnect (locali) formation:
    - Screen oxide is removed by etching with HF.
-   - Titanium is sputtered over the wafer, which is heated to 650-700 celsius in N2 ambient
+   - Titanium is **sputtered** over the wafer, which is heated to 650-700 celsius in N2 ambient
    - TiSi2 is formed where Ti in in touch with Silicon.
 Layer of TiN2 is formed above it.
-   - Using photolithography and RCA based selective etching, excess TiN2 is removed till only TiN2 local interconnects are left.
+   - Using photolithography and **RCA based selective etching**, excess TiN2 is removed till only TiN2 local interconnects are left.
 8. Higher level metal formation:
    - Non-planar surface is not suitable for metal deposition.
    - Wafer is covered with **phosphosilicate glass** and polished using **Chemical Mechanical Polishing (CMP)**.